 Air pollution tends to be worse midday, so it's best to exercise outside either early in the morning or in the early evening, says Stewart.
 (Just make sure you do it before or after rush hour, since these are times of high pollution.)

 Another advantage of these early morning or evening workouts is that these tend to be the cooler times of the day as well.
-"Heat stresses your body even more, which can make it more susceptible to the effects of air pollution," explains Avol.
+"Heat stresses your body even more, which can make it more susceptible to the effects of air pollution," Avol says.

 4. Be Mindful With Masks

-Technically, an N95 mask (found online on sites like Amazon or in stores like Home Depot) can filter out about 95 percent of all pollution particles, says Avol.
+Technically, an N95 mask (found online on sites like Amazon or in stores like Home Depot) can filter out about 95 percent of all pollution particles, Avol says.
 But there's a catch: It has to fit perfectly.

-"It has to be snug to your face, so air won't leak around the sides," explains Avol.
+"It has to be snug to your face, so air won't leak around the sides," Avol says.
 "But most people don't want to exercise with a mask that tight, since it may leave them hot and sweaty and they may find it harder to breathe.
 That's why if you have any concerns about the air quality, you're most likely better off simply taking your workout indoors."

 5. Channel Your Inner Advocate